 What follows is going to explain the process of configuring the connection between a Windows XP PC with a

-- If we connect to the internet through a router, it is important that before you install anything, we verify that the IP address of the router is not 192.168.0.1.
-If so change it to a different one.
+- If we connect to the internet through a router, it is important that before you install anything, let's check that the IP address of the router is not 192.168.0.1.
+If so change it to a different.

-- It is recommended to disable any firewall you have installed, to avoid problems.
-When everything works as we turn again.
-And the same applies to the Internet Connection Sharing (ICS) and / or Windows Home Networking.
+- It is advisable to disable any firewall you have installed, to avoid problems.
+When we all work and turn it again.
+And the same applies to Internet Connection Sharing (ICS) and / or Windows Home Networking.

 Once you have made these checks, we can begin the process:

 - The first point to note is that the default drivers that come with Windows XP are very basic and do not allow what we want.
-We need specific drivers of our adapter.
-In my case is a SMC-BT10 and drivers are the BlueSoleil .
+We need the specific drivers of our adapter.
+In my case it is a SMC-BT10 and drivers are the BlueSoleil .
 If your adapter is another, probably the drivers will be different.
-It is important downloaded the latest drivers from the adapter manufacturer website.
-For example, in my case with those who came on the CD I could not connect to internet (version 1.4), but with the latest (version 1.6) itself.
+It is important to get off the last drivers from the adapter manufacturer.
+For example, in my case that came with the CD I could not connect to internet (version 1.4), but with the latest (version 1.6) itself.

-- Highlight your Bluetooth adapter into a USB port on your PC free it.
+- Highlight your bluetooth adapter into a free USB port on your PC have.
 Windows will suggest some drivers, but canceled that installation.
-Then install the drivers discussed above.
-We will need to restart your PC for the installation to complete.
+Then install the previously mentioned drivers.
+We will need to restart your PC for the installation is complete.

-- For our Palm can be detected by the PC, we have it bluetooth enabled (in Preferences) and change the Discoverable option to another, so that you can turn your PC.
+- For our Palm can be detected by the PC, we have to activate the bluetooth on it (in Preferences) and change the Discoverable option to yes, so that computer can find it.

-- Once you have restarted the PC, bluetooth icon appears white and blue next to the clock in the system tray.
+- Once you have restarted the PC, white and blue icon beside the clock bluetooth appears in the system tray.
 Double click and add our Palm as a paired device to PC.
-To do this look for an option to search bluetooth devices or something similar.
-When it detects the Palm, we pair the device with your PC, and follow the steps that we must, as the password you want (but you must use the same on PC and Palm).
-Here depending on the drivers you use, the process will be something different.
+This will look for a Search option bluetooth device or something similar.
+When it detects the Palm, we pair the device with your PC, and follow the steps that we are showing at enter the password you want (but you must use it in the PC and Palm).
+Here depending on the drivers you use, the process will be somewhat different.

-We have all the necessary software installed.
+We now have all the necessary software installed.
 Now we have to configure everything.
-First the PC:
+First part of the PC:

-- We opened in the Windows Control Panel, Network Connections folder.
-Always appears internet connection, and a new set of bluetooth drivers.
-Right-click on the link provided and choose from the menu that pops up, the Properties option.
-Now it opens a window, where we are going to the tab called Advanced Options, activate the Allow other network users to connect through the Internet connection of this equipment, and in the drop down list below, choose the interface network that have created the bluetooth drivers.
-We press accept, and you're sharing the internet connection of the PC with Bluetooth devices.
+- Open the Windows Control Panel, the Network Connections folder.
+Always connect to the Internet and a new created by the bluetooth drivers appears.
+Right-click on the link provided, and chose from the menu that pops up, the Properties option.
+A window opens, in it we go to the tab called Advanced, activate the Allow other network users to connect through the internet connection on this computer option, and in the drop down list below, we choose the interface network that created the bluetooth drivers.
+We pressed accept, and you're sharing the internet connection of the PC with Bluetooth devices.

-- In my case now had to go to the configuration of the bluetooth drivers (double click on the blue little icon that was created next to the windows clock) and enable LAN access service.
-In your case, this will depend on the bluetooth drivers that you use is a matter of some research.
+- In my case now had to go to the settings of the bluetooth drivers (double click on the icon that was created by the clock of windows), and activate the LAN access service.
+In your case, this will depend on the bluetooth drivers that you setup, you is a matter of a little research.

-- Something important: do not confuse LAN (which is our network connects to the Internet) with PAN (another type of network that we are using here), as they are entirely different things.
-Finally, a way to check that the bluetooth connection is properly configured, is to go to its properties, and check that the IP address is 192.168.0.1, and the subnet mask 255.255.255.0.
+- Something important: do not confuse LAN (our network connects to the internet) with PAN (another type of network you are not using here), as they are entirely different things.
+Finally, a way to check that the bluetooth connection is set up, is to go to its properties, and check that the IP address is 192.168.0.1 and subnet mask 255.255.255.0.

 Now configure the connection in the Palm:

 - Let the program and enter Network Preferences.
 In service we give the name you want (eg "PC by BT").
-In connection deploy the list and chose Edit Connections ....
-We create a new one, which will be connected to LAN via Bluetooth.
-We also choose the device to use: press the button and detect nearby Bluetooth devices.
-It should detect your PC, and select it.
+In connection deploy the list and choose Edit Connections ....
+We create a new one, which will connect to LAN via Bluetooth.
+We also chose to use the device: click on the button and detect nearby bluetooth devices.
+Should detect your PC, and select it.

-- We accept all these changes and return to the Network preferences.
-Press the button details ....
-Here we can choose between letting the DNS server address and the IP address of the Palm to Automatic, or give them specific values (192.168.0.1 primary DNS, secondary blank, and IP 192.168.0.5.
-I have to leave these parameters automatically to work, but other internet connections will certainly have to give these values.
-Everyone must prove which ones work.
+- We accept these changes and return to the Network preferences.
+We click the Details ... button.
+Here we can choose to leave the DNS server address and the IP address of the Palm to Automatic, or give them specific values (primary DNS at 192.168.0.1, blank side, and IP 192.168.0.5.
+I have to leave these parameters automatically to work, but other connections to the Internet you have to surely give these values.
+Each must prove which ones work.

 - Finally, some computers may be necessary to define a login script.
-Click on Script ... and leave as shown in the image.
-To my E2 was not necessary, but for older models might.
+Click on Script ... and leave it as shown in the image.
+For my E2 was not necessary, but for older models you might.

-And it is finally all set.
+And you're finally all set.
 Now click on connect and you should be fine.
-If not, will you try to change some parameters.
-In the original page of this procedure describes solutions to problems caused by routers, firewalls, etc..
-Here are the steps I followed to connect my Tungsten E2 to the internet via bluetooth, but may be different for other Palm, but not much.
-If you insist on not working, we can opt for simpre Softic PPP , although payment automates this process.
-But following this guide, I have found that just using the USB bluetooth adapter drivers, you can connect the Palm to the Internet without problems.
+If not, you have to try to change some parameters.
+In the original page of this procedure solutions to problems caused by routers, firewalls are described, etc. Here are the steps I followed to connect my Tungsten E2 to the internet via bluetooth, but may be different for other Palm, but not much.
+If it is determined to not work, we can opt for simpre Softic PPP , although payment automates this process.
+But following this guide, I have found that just using the drivers bluetooth USB adapter, you can connect the Palm to the Internet without problems.
 So patience, courage, and the bull.